Minnesota Whitecaps

 The Minnesota Whitecaps were a professional ice hockey team in the Premier Hockey Federation (PHF).
 They played in Richfield, Minnesota, part of the Minneapolis–Saint Paul metropolitan area, at the Richfield Ice Arena.
 Established in 2004, the Whitecaps were originally part of the Western Women's Hockey League (WWHL) from 2004 to 2011.

 Following the dissolution of the WWHL after the 2010–11 season, the team became independent.
 While independent, the Whitecaps' schedule consisted mostly of games against women's college hockey squads.
 The team also played some exhibition games against teams in the new National Women's Hockey League during the league's inaugural 2015–16 season, but it was not an official member of that league.
 On May 15, 2018, the NWHL announced that they had acquired the Whitecaps and that the team would officially join for the 2018–19 season.

 The Whitecaps are the only team to have won both a Clarkson Cup and an Isobel Cup championship.
 They won the Clarkson Cup in 2010 as a member of the WWHL and the Isobel Cup in 2019, their inaugural season in the NWHL.

 The NWHL rebranded as the PHF in 2021.
 In 2023, the PHF was purchased and ultimately shut down to make way for the creation of a unified women's professional league, the Professional Women's Hockey League (PWHL).
 The Whitecaps were folded in the process.
 In August 2023, it was announced that Minnesota was awarded one of the six charter PWHL franchises.
-PHWL Minnesota debuted in 2024.
+PWHL Minnesota debuted in 2024.

 The Whitecaps also operated junior teams at the under-17 (U17) and under-19 (U19) levels.